Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

-Puppies can go outside from 8 weeks old in your backyard to potty train, exercise, play and learn.
-But taking them on visits to public places is a little trickier, as new puppies need to be protected from infection.
+Puppies can go outside from 8 weeks old in your backyard for potty training, exercise and play.
+But visits to public places is trickier, as new puppies need to be protected from infection too.

-Vaccinations build a puppy’s immunity, but they don’t work straight away.
-Meanwhile puppies need to meet people and getting out into the community!
-Especially if they are from a protective, naturally guarding dog breed.
+Vaccinations take time to build a puppy’s immunity.
+Meanwhile puppies need to meet people in their community!
+Especially if they are from a protective dog breed.

 Today puppy expert Pippa Mattinson explains how to keep your puppy safe from diseases as they adapt to their new life with your family.
 You’ll find guidelines for when and how to take your puppy out in public, and tips to help you keep them safe until they are fully vaccinated like using backpacks and puppy carriers.

 Protecting your puppy from infection is an area where you are quite likely to get conflicting advice.
-It’s one of those situations where experts, including veterinarians, don’t always agree.
-That’s because advice to puppy parents has changed in the last few years.
-So I’ll be giving you the information you need to decide what’s best for your puppy.
+It’s one of those situations where experts, including veterinarians, don’t always agree and advice to puppy parents has changed in the last few years.

 When Do Puppies Get Shots?

-Those antibodies from their Mom, give your puppy some protection against immunity and wear off gradually once the puppy is weaned at about six weeks.
-Unfortunately they can also interfere with the vaccine so current trend is to wait till 8 weeks rather than give shots any earlier.
+Those antibodies from their Mom, give your puppy some immunity to diseases, but wear off gradually once the puppy is weaned at six weeks.
+Before your pup is weaned the antibodies in their mother’s milk can interfere with the vaccine.

 How Many Shots Do Puppies Need?

 12 week puppy shots follow four weeks after the first set of puppy shots.
-And the final shots are given after another four weeks.
-So that your puppy is usually fully protected by about 16-17 weeks old with three sets of shots altogether.
+The final shots are given after another four weeks.
+Your puppy is fully protected by about 16-17 weeks old with three sets of shots altogether.

 What Vaccines Do Puppies Need?